christinena-msr/crispy_leetcode/README.md

-# Monthly LeetCode Challenge
+# Algorithm Practice
-This is where I will be storing my submissions of the August LeetCode Challenge questions.
+This is where I will be storing my submissions of the August LeetCode Challenge & HackerRank questions.
+---

+## Join Me!
+If you would like to contribute or add your own problems, open an issue or email me ([see my profile](#author)) and I can add you as a contributor.

 ## Current Challenge: August
 Inside the folder "augustChallenge" you will find a .js file that contains the problem statement, my successful submission, its results, and my thought process.